BetterThanTomorrow/calva-paredit/README.md

 NB: **Strict mode is enabled by default.** The backspace and delete keys won't let you remove parentheses or brackets so they become unbalanced.
 To force a delete anyway, use the supplied commands for that.
 Strict mode can be switched off by by configuring `calva.paredit.defaultKeyMap` to `original` instead of `strict`.

+(Actuallym currently **strict** mode is not enabled by default.
+There are [some issues](https://github.com/BetterThanTomorrow/calva-paredit/issues/14) with it that needs to be ironed out first.
+But please help with testing by enabling it.)

 ### Copying/Yanking

 Default keybinding | Action